Strategic Plan 2023-2025

 The Mark Twain Archive, located in the Gannett-Tripp Library on the Elmira College campus, is dedicated to supporting scholarship and pedagogy related to Mark Twain.
 The Mark Twain Archive serves as a repository of primary and secondary source materials related to Mark Twain and Mark Twain scholarship with particular focus on Mark Twain’s association with Elmira and his Elmira circle of family and friends.
 The Mark Twain Archive collects, appraises, organizes, describes, preserves its holdings, makes its records available to advance scholarship in the field of Mark Twain Studies, and provides research support and instructional services to the Mark Twain Studies community.

-• Inventory the book Collection in the Mark Twain Archive
+- Inventoried the book collection in the Mark Twain Archive.

 E. Increase financial sustainability to support CMTS’ mission and strategic goals